hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Users can also input estimated default consumption.
 This is used when there is no daily-specific consumption.

-Additionally, we want to be able to show them what the model predicts and what the optimization suggests.
+Additionally, we want to be able to show users what the model predicts and what the optimization suggests.
 This will let them oversee the model and point out potential issues.

 **Optimization runs**